-Here in houston, i can see jackfruit in Hongkong market all around the year,but it tastes great only on summer season.
-As we brought only the whole fruit, usually i left out with lot of jackfruit seeds.
+Here in Houston, I can see jackfruit in the Hongkong market all around the year, but it tastes great only in the summer season.
+As we brought only the whole fruit, usually I left out with a lot of jackfruit seeds.
 I love them as simply boiled with salt.
-But sometimes, i make this poriyal along with sambar for our lunch.
+But sometimes, I make this poriyal along with sambar for our lunch.
 Now let's see the procedure.

 Palakottai Poriyal